oripka/chatgpt-file-processor/README.md

 - Library of system prompts that can be kept in the configuration and be selectable.
 - Option to use a custom system prompt for each run.
 - Command to add a new system prompt to the library.
+- Specify file name patterns to copy unmodified to the output directory

 ## Getting Started